m-reza-rahman/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 ```
 > **NOTE**: All the generated Kubernetes resources of the NGINX operator have names controlled by the NGINX Helm chart.
 In our case, we use `releaseName` of `nginx-operator`.

-After the installation is complete, you can check the NGINX ingress status
+After the installation is complete, you can check the NGINX ingress status:

 ```shell
 $ kubectl -n nginx get services